 5 Fee

 a.
-Shipper shall pay Gulf Coast a fee for all Gas received hereunder at the Receipt Points ("Receipt Fee") and a fee for all Gas delivered hereunder at the Delivery Points ("Delivery Fee").
-The combined Receipt Fee and Delivery Fee for each MMBtu of Gas transported hereunder during a Month shall be the rate(s) per MMBtu agreed to in any manner permitted by the terms of this Agreement with respect to each individual transportation transaction performed by Gulf Coast on behalf of Shipper under this Agreement and shown on Exhibit "C" attached hereto.
+Shipper shall pay Gulf Coast a fee for all Gas received hereunder at the Receipt Points ("Receipt Fee").
+The Receipt Fee for each MMBtu of Gas transported hereunder during a Month shall be the rate(s) per MMBtu agreed to in any manner permitted by the terms of this Agreement with respect to each individual transportation transaction performed by Gulf Coast on behalf of Shipper under this Agreement and shown on Exhibit "C" attached hereto.

 b.
-Gulf Coast may at any time and from time to time agree to adjust the Receipt Fee and/or Delivery Fee at one or more points under this Agreement to a discounted fee for a specified term.
+Gulf Coast may at any time and from time to time agree to adjust the Receipt Fee at one or more points under this Agreement to a discounted fee for a specified term.
 Such discounted fee(s) may be communicated to Shipper in any manner permitted under this Agreement, including the use of Gulf Coast's Monthly invoice or the form of Exhibit "C" attached hereto.

 6 Notices